 While it is not possible to set rigid design standards for every possible design situation, design of roadway improvements shall adhere to sound engineering principles and good civil engineering practice.
-State of California Department of Transportation references entitled Highway Design Manual, CA MUTCD and AASHTO "A policy on Geometric Design of Highways and Streets" and Americans with Disabilities Act Accessibility Guidelines (ADAAG), may be used for guidance for situations not covered by these Design Standards.
+State of California Department of Transportation references entitled Highway Design Manual, CA MUTCD and AASHTO "A policy on Geometric Design of Highways and Streets" and Americans with Disabilities Act Accessibility Guidelines (ADAAG), and Calaveras County's Grading and Drainage Ordinance (Chapter 15.05) may be used for guidance for situations not covered by these Design Standards.
 In all cases, final approval of any design is left to the discretion of the Director.